 - Staff training on how best to use the school’s wildlife space

-We are now in the process of working with the Forestry Commission to organise more targeted sessions for a small group of pupils who, for various reasons, find class-time tricky.
-These will be termly sessions that the teaching staff will lead, supported by the Forestry Commission.
+We are now in the process of working with Forestry England to organise more targeted sessions for a small group of pupils who, for various reasons, find class-time tricky.
+These will be termly sessions that the teaching staff will lead, supported by Forestry England

 Improving access to outdoor environments